RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 DESCRIPTION:
     Identifies a scheduler by its name.
 The scheduler name is determined by the scheduler configuration.
+See :ref:`ConfigurationSchedulersClustered`
-See :ref:`Configuring Clustered Schedulers` and :ref:`Configuring a Scheduler Name`.
+    and :ref:`Configuring a Scheduler Name`.

 NOTES: